book excerptise: a book unexamined is not worth having

 spoiled, my girl!" p.12

-Mr Wormwood, the Great Car Dealer
+Mr Wormwood, Great Car Dealer

 Her father was a dealer in second-hand cars and it seemed he did pretty well